Introduction to ITIL: Definition, Function and Application in practice

 • How the service economy works in today’s world.

-• How to keep track of all processes using the basic ITIL principles.
+• How to always keep an eye on all processes with the help of the basic ITIL principles.

 • How to integrate Lean, Agile and DevOps techniques into ITSM.